Facebook is still failing to take down ads that question the election’s integrity

 So far, it’s not exactly a success.

 In a September 30 message, Rob Leathern, Facebook’s product management director, said advertisements that seek to delegitimize the contest “would include calling a method of voting inherently fraudulent or corrupt, or using isolated incidents of voter fraud to delegitimize the election.”
-Last week, Facebook said it has rejected 2.2 million ads from its platforms for attempting to “obstruct voting,” and it has posted warnings on 150 million examples of false information.
+Last week, Facebook said it has rejected 2.2 million ads from its platforms,” and it has posted warnings on 150 million examples of false information.

 But according to a MapLight review of Facebook’s ad library, supporters of President Donald Trump are spending thousands of dollars on advertisements that make false claims about mail-in ballots, voter fraud, corruption, and the dead rising from the grave to vote Democrat, perhaps, they contend, as part of a scheme hatched by Minnesota Representative Ilhan Omar.
 Hundreds, if not thousands of advertisements that are attempting to throw the results of the election into chaos have been sponsored by small fringe operations that often spend less than $100 in hopes of garnering a million or more views.
 A MapLight review, however, also finds that some of the most active advertisers attempting to thwart the outcome of the election include well-known conservative nonprofits operated by influential Washington insiders.